skinandme/backend-assessment-factory/README.md

 In completing this exercise, we'd like you to showcase your technical skills and your understanding of sound software engineering principles.
 Please treat it as you would any production feature you might develop at work.

 So you know what we are looking for, the following is a list of themes we will use to assess your work.
-- Use of patterns where appropriate
+- Use of design patterns where appropriate
 - Sensible relational database structure
 - Understanding of architecture and system design
 - Understanding of SOLID principles